-- Lead: Its just another term for wire.
+- Lead: It's just another term for the wire.

-- Braided shield: This surrounds the wire and shields it from electrostatic noises and other interferences by diffusing or absorbing or rejecting it.
+- Braided shield: This surrounds the wire and shields it from electrostatic noises and other interference's by diffusing, absorbing, or rejecting it.

 - Most balanced cables have 2 separate leads twisted together though out the cable.
 Both of the leads carry the audio signal and connect to the ground and the braided shield connector.